 - Avoid the midday sun between the hours 10 am-4 pm.

 - Always seek shade.
 It's your best protection from the sun.
 Keep in mind that the sun's UV rays can penetrate clouds.

 - Wear a hat to take the shade with you.
 Your eyes, ears, face, and the back of your neck are especially prone to overexposure.

 - Cover up.
 Tightly woven, loose-fitting clothing protects you from UV rays.
 Dark colors provide more protection than light colors.

 - Apply sun protection with SPF 15 or higher every day.
 Reapply sunscreen (even the water-resistant kind) every 2 hours.
 Wear it under makeup and under insect repellant.

 - Protect your eyes with sunglasses.
 Look for 99-100% UVA and UVB protection.

 Treatment for sunburn

-- Do not apply lotions or petroleum jelly during the first 48 hours-they hold in the heat and may cause more damage!
+- Do not apply lotions or petroleum jelly during the first 48 hours - these products hold in the heat and may cause more damage!

 - Use cool, wet compresses.
 Do not use ice.